rundeck/docs/en/manual/06-commands.md

 The Rundeck graphical console provides the ability to execute commands to a set of filtered Node resources.
-The Command page can accept any command string you might run via an SSH command or via the [dispatch] shell tool.
+The Command page can accept any command string you might run via an SSH command or via the [rd adhoc](https://rundeck.github.io/rundeck-cli/commands/#adhoc) shell tool.

-Note, your ability to view Nodes and execute commands on them depends on your ACL policy.
+> Note, your ability to view Nodes and execute commands on them depends on your ACL policy.

 ## Commands tab overview